tbreuss/mithril-by-examples/examples/focus-an-input.md

 layout: layouts/example.html
 ---

-Shows how to focus an input element on load right away.
+This example shows how to focus an input element on load right away.
+It is doing so by using Mithril.js' `oncreate` lifecycle method, that is called after a DOM element is created and attached to the document.

 ## JavaScript